Marrri4ka/my-first-webpage/README.md

 ## Known Bugs

-_When clicking on picture of Christopher it shows unexisting page _
+When clicking on picture of Christopher it shows unexisting page.

 ## Support and contact details